cc-dan/LaserDuel/README.md

 # Laser Duel

-Two player vs. game
+Two player versus game
 Written in Lua using Löve2D

-# Prerequisites
+## Prerequisites

 LOVE 11.3

-**Libraries**
+## Libraries used

-- Bump v3.1.7 - Lua collision-detection library
+- Bump v3.1.7 by kikito - Lua collision-detection library
-- Beholder v2.1.1 - A simple event observer for Lua
+- Beholder v2.1.1 by kikito - A simple event observer for Lua
-- cron.lua v2.0.0 - Time-related functions for lua
+- cron.lua v2.0.0 by kikito - Time-related functions for lua

-Place libraries on src/lib/ folder

-**Instructions**
+## Instructions

 Compile from src/ using the appropiate Löve2D version

+## Credits

+kikito for the libraries used, and ansimuz.com for the background art.